 To protect animals exported to non-EU countries, MEPs want bilateral agreements or a ban on the transport of live animals when national standards are not aligned with EU law.
 They also want assurances that appropriate resting areas where animals can eat and drink are provided at customs posts.

-The resolution recommends setting up an inquiry committee on the welfare of animals transported within and outside the EU at the beginning of the next parliamentary term.
+Parliament established an inquiry committee on the protection of animals during transport within and outside the EU in June 2020.

 The committee found systemic failures in the implementation of animal transport rules across the EU.
 The committee’s report was adopted during a plenary session in January 2022.